And with stunning alpine scenery situated amongst world-renowned ski resorts, this ruggedly beautiful region delivers endless opportunities for fun.

 Art comes to life at the beloved Silverthorne Performing Arts Center and its signature First Friday events.
 Or catch a lakeside concert at the newly renovated Dillon Amphitheater, which boasts rock, jazz, folk and orchestral offerings throughout the summer.
 And Frisco’s weekly Concerts Not in the Park offer an innovative opportunity to support live music.
 While COVID-19 restrictions have all three towns reimaging what live entertainment and performances look like, you’ll find fun new ways to experience event offerings during the summer season.

-The Dillon Farmers Market features many Colorado products including produce, artisan goods and crafts, plus live music gives it a festive flair.
-The Farmers Market runs every Friday from June through September, making it the perfect place to grab something to-go for a picnic on the reservoir.
+The Dillon Farmers Market features many Colorado products including produce, artisan goods and crafts all served up with amazing views along the shores of the reservoir.
+The Farmers Market runs every Friday from June through September, making it the perfect place to grab something to go for a picnic.

-In winter, skiing reigns supreme and Dillon offers an affordable home base for family ski trips, with downhill options just minutes away at Keystone and Breckenridge resorts.
+In winter, skiing reigns supreme — and Dillon, Silverthorne and Frisco are affordable home bases for family ski trips, with downhill options just minutes away at Keystone and Breckenridge ski resorts.
 Arapahoe Basin, Loveland, Copper and Vail ski areas are also only short drives away.
 Or head to Dillon Ice Castles, a spectacular, man-made ice playground created anew each year for its winter visitors.
-The interactive ice display is generally open from the end of December to early March.
+The interactive ice display is open from the end of December to early March (weather depending, of course).